Littlewood-Paley theorem, Nikolskii inequality, Besov spaces, Fourier and spectral multipliers on graded Lie groups: Abstract

 \section{Abstract}

 In this paper we investigate Besov spaces on graded Lie groups.
-We prove a Nikolskii type inequality on graded Lie groups and as consequence we obtain embeddings of Besov spaces.
+We prove a Nikolskii type inequality (or the Reverse H\"older inequality) on graded Lie groups and as consequence we obtain embeddings of Besov spaces.
 We prove a version of the Littlewood-Paley theorem on graded Lie groups.
-The results are applied to obtain multiplier theorems for both spectral and Fourier multipliers in Besov spaces on graded Lie groups.
+The results are applied to obtain embedding properties of Besov spaces and multiplier theorems for both spectral and Fourier multipliers in Besov spaces on graded Lie groups.
+In particular, we give a number of sufficient conditions for the boundedness of Fourier multipliers in Besov spaces.